catalintrif/SolrSecurityProxy/README.md

         "credits": 50
 }
 ```
-For each successful search, the "credits" field of the user is decremented.
+For each successful search, the "credits" field of the user is decremented with the number of results.

 To improve Solr update performance by taking advantage of [in-place updates](https://lucene.apache.org/solr/guide/6_6/updating-parts-of-documents.html), the "credits" field should be defined as:
 ```